splunk/public-o11y-docs/gdi/get-data-in/gdi-guide/infrastructure/configure-third-party.rst

 .. _third-party-query-logs:

-Query logs in Log Observer
+Query logs in Log Observer Connect
 ---------------------------------------------------------------------------------------

-If you chose to ingest logs, you can query them in the Splunk Log Observer.
+If you chose to ingest logs, you can query them in the Splunk Log Observer Connect.
 For more information, see :ref:`logs-timeline`.